List of Luxembourg international footballers

 The Luxembourg national football team represents the nation of Luxembourg in international association football.
 It is controlled by the Luxembourg Football Federation, the governing body of football in Luxembourg, and competes as a member of UEFA.

 Luxembourg played their first ever international match on 29 October 1911, in a friendly match against France; it resulted in a 1-4 defeat.

 List of Luxembourg international footballers

 The following is a list of all players who have played for Luxembourg in an official, senior international match and earning more than 20 caps.

-Bold indicate players who are still playing.
-A yellow background indicates the most recent match.
+All statistics are correct up to and including the match played on 17 November 2025 against Northern Ireland.
+The most recent match is highlighted in yellow.